aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-formatting/number-settings/_index.md

 |48|Scientific|##0.0E+00|
 |49|Text|@|

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Data-NumberSetting-HowToUseBuiltInNumberFormats.js" >}}

 ### **How to Use Custom Number Formats**

 To define your own customized format string for setting the display format, use the [**Style**](https://reference.aspose.com/cells/nodejs-cpp/style) object's [**setCustom(string)**](https://reference.aspose.com/cells/nodejs-cpp/style/#setCustom-string-) method.
-This approach is not as fast as using pre-set formats but it is more flexible.
+This approach is not as fast as using pre‑set formats, but it is more flexible.

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Data-NumberSetting-HowToUseBuiltInNumberFormats.js" >}}

 {{% alert color="primary" %}}